Skip to Content

 The Painted Church near Kona

 Kona is fertile with the rich volcanic soil nourishing the best coffee, vanilla beans, and cocoa (chocolate).
-Who doesn’t love coffee and chocolate?
+Its delicious and addictive coffee makes an awesome Hawaiian souvenir for family and friends.

 The macadamia nuts are equally flavorful with variations such as honey coconut, frosted, wasabi, Maui onion, and hot & spicy.